 Amy: So you think you'll just come back to life?

 Rory: When don't I?!

-The entire plot can basically be summed up as "Time can't be rewritten this week" (clearly the Doctor hasn't seen Back to the Future II recently).
+- The entire plot can basically be summed up as "Time can't be rewritten this week" (did the Doctor forget about all the Tricked Out Time stunts he's pulled, especially this incarnation).
 The idea that reading a "fictional" story can fix time as firmly as witnessing the event seems contrived.
-And heaven only knows how the Melody Malone book reads to anyone in-series who isn't our heroes....
+And heaven only knows how the Melody Malone book reads to anyone in-series who isn't our heroes...